Showing posts with label Vat Phou. Show all posts

 The museum of Vat Phou shows this picture by Pierre Pichard.

 Vat Phou has been founded by the Cham, according to the historians and was later one of the first temples of the Khmers outside Cambodia.
 The oldest ruins date from the fifth and sixth century.
 Vat Phou nestles at the base of Mount Phou Pasak, that got the name Lingaparvata, because on top a 60 metres high monolith reaches into the sky.
 This natural outcropping has led the people to consider it a sacred place long ago.
 It resembles to linga of Shiva, the god of the Hindu.
-To some visitors it resembles also a female breast (see picture by Diane, taken on Don Daeng).
+To some visitors it resembles also a female breast.
 "Parvata" means "mountain," so "Lingaparvata" is literally "Linga Mountain."
 It is the same word-root as "Parvati" the name of Shiva's consort, a mountain-goddess, notes art-and-archaeology.com.
 Willard Van De Bogart tells the story of Lingaparvata, the story was also published with a lot of book references.
 Read also the official site description by the Museum of Vat Phu.

 See a Wat Phu site map by globelheritagefund.org